 How Many Australian Children are Being Homeschooled?

 Across Australia, there are around 20,000 homeschooled students, and the numbers are growing.
-Around 1, one hundred students had been being homeschooled in Queensland in 2013.
-By 2018, this had increased to three,232 students.
+Around 1 hundred students had been being homeschooled in Queensland in 2013.
+By 2018, this had increased to three 232 students.

-This means there are around the equal wide variety of homeschooled students in Queensland because of the populace of Brisbane State High School.
+This means there are around an equally wide variety of homeschooled students in Queensland because of the populace of Brisbane State High School.

 The numbers are growing in other states too.
-In New South Wales an envisioned 4,700 college students had been enrolled in homeschool in 2017 in comparison to round three, three hundred in 2013.
+In New South Wales, an envisioned 4,700 college students had been enrolled in homeschool in 2017 compared to round three, three hundred in 2013.
 Around 5,300 children have been being homeschooled in Victoria in 2018, in contrast to 3,545 children in 2013.

 These numbers may not inform the entire story as they handiest constitute families who’ve registered to homeschool their infant.
-Research indicates there can be heaps who haven’t registered, and so are homeschooling their youngsters “illegally”.
+Research indicates there can be heaps that haven’t registered, and so are homeschooling their youngsters “illegally.”